ChauffeurPrive/nestor-api/docs/workflow.md

   - production
 ```

-The 3 branches (master, staging, production) will be created.
+These 3 branches (master, staging, production) will be created.
-You will be able to merge in the first step/branch defined (master here).
+You will be able to merge in the first branch defined (master here).
 The other branches will be protected so that you cannot merge in (except with higher permissions).

-This requires to have a dedicated account with sufficient permissions (see [Prerequisites](./getting_started.md#github-account-prerequisite)).
+_This requires to have a dedicated account with sufficient permissions (see [Prerequisites](./getting_started.md#github-account-prerequisite))._

 ### Progress